-- All Incomplete grades in courses that are required in a student's program of study (TAR, Primary, or Support areas) must be removed before the student can take any of the required preliminary examinations and be admitted to doctoral candidacy. - If a student desires a second extension of an Incomplete grade, written justification must be submitted to the instructor and the associate dean for graduate programs for their review and approval.
-Normally, a second extension of the Incomplete is not approved unless there are serious personal or medical reasons. - For Incomplete grades in courses taken more than two semesters ago, the grade will be changed to IE and the student must formally repeat the course.
-Also, the IE grade will cause the Doctoral Admissions and Retentions Committee to review the student's progress in the doctoral program and decide whether the student should be permitted to continue in the program.
+- 1. All incomplete grades in courses that are required in a student's program of study (TAR, primary, or support areas) must be removed before the student can take any of the required preliminary examinations and be admitted to doctoral candidacy. - 2.
+If a student desires a second extension of an incomplete grade, written justification must be submitted to the instructor and the Associate Dean for Academic Affairs for their review and approval.
+Normally, a second extension of the incomplete is not approved unless there are serious personal or medical reasons. - 3.
+For incomplete grades in courses taken more than two semesters ago, the grade will be changed to IE, and the student must formally repeat the course.
+Also, the IE grade will cause the DPPC to review the student's progress in the doctoral program and decide whether the student should be permitted to continue in the program.
 Exceptions to this policy are discouraged.